Appearance

 For more info on datasets and how they work, please take a look at the Datasets section.

-Each block can have multiple variants (or alternatives) and you can seamlessly switch between them to test and experiment with different versions of the section.
-Variants are not concatenated like blocks, only the selected variant will be part of the prompt.
-To add a new variant, just click on the icon next to the existing variant tabs or right-click on a variant and select "duplicate" to create a copy of it.
+Each block can have multiple Variants (aka alternatives) and you can seamlessly switch between them to test and experiment with performance.
+Variants are not concatenated like Blocks, only the selected variant will be part of the compiled Prompt.
+To add a new Variant, just click on the icon or right-click an existing one and select "duplicate" to create a copy of it.

 When you hover over a block, you'll see a selection of several quick actions and a action dropdown menu at the top right of the block.